schemathesis/schemathesis/docs/continuous_integration.rst

 Quickstart
 ----------

-You can use these code samples to test your API in a pull request or run against a publicly resolvable API.
+You can use these code samples to test your API in a pull request or run tests against a publicly resolvable API.

 If you need to start your API server locally before testing, check out the `Preparing your App`_ section below.